21 Tips for Visiting the Great Wolf Lodge

 15. Bring scissors

 Each person in our party received a color-coded bracelet that allowed entry into the water park.
 (It also let the life guards know which waterslides we could ride based on the height requirements.)
-If you don’t want to sleep with the bracelet on, bring some scissors
+It also served as our room key and was linked to our credit card for purchases.
+If you don’t want to sleep with the bracelet on, bring some scissors.

 16. Enjoy all the activities

 There were tons of free activities that were included in our stay.
-We enjoyed morning yoga, photo opportunities with characters, BINGO, bubbles, etc. During the evening, there was a glow stick dance party.
+We enjoyed morning yoga, photo opportunities with characters, BINGO, bubbles, craft time, etc. During the evening, there was a jammy jamboree party!

 17. Plan for MagiQuest